FranSal/Data-Cleaning-Course-Project/codebook.md

  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+ You are referred to the features_info.txt of the original set for the description of the original signals.

  The read.me file of the original set  says:
  "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist."